EVERYONE IS LIVING BY FAITH IN SOMETHING

 - Then, relying on this faith, we make our decisions.

-The greater the quantity and accuracy of our information, and the more rigorous our doubt and questioning, the stronger will be our faith.
+The greater the quantity and accuracy of our information, and the more rigorous our doubt and questioning, the stronger our faith will be.

 In this respect, development of spiritual faith is like development of faith in other areas of life.
 It grows out of an inner processing of information, with doubt being the catalyst in the process.